infernalbits/pycli-crypto/README.md

 \-p or \--password (strong password will be necessary to decrypt)

 ```
-# Encrypting Text
+# Encrypting Text after Crypt-it! has been added to $PATH
-python main.py -e -d "Your secret message here" -p "YourStrongPassword"
+crypt-it -e -d "Your secret message here" -p "YourStrongPassword"

-# Encrypting a File
+# Encrypting a File after Crypt-it! has been added to $PATH
-python main.py -e -f /path/to/your/secret_document.txt -p "YourStrongPassword"
+crypt-it -e -f /path/to/your/secret_document.txt -p "YourStrongPassword"
 ```

-When encrypting a file, the application will suggest saving the output to a new file with a .enc extension (e.g., secret\_document.txt.enc).
+When encrypting a file, the application will suggest saving the output to a new file with a .enc extension (e.g., secret\_document.txt.enc)

 ### **Decryption**